DaPraxis/DaPraxis.github.io/index.md

     > - The University of Toronto, double major in Computer Science and Statistics

 ## Publications
+* ### MD-MTL: An Ensemble Med-Multi-Task Learning Package for Disease Scores Prediction and Multi-Level Risk Factor Analysis

+    *2020.09*

+    >- Lu Wang, Haoyan Jiang, Mark Chignell
+    >- Submitted to the AMIA 2021 Virtual Informatics Summit

 * ### Cluster- Boosted Multi-Task Survival Analysis

     *2020.08*

     > - Lu Wang, Mark Chignell, Haoyan Jiang, and Nipon Charoenkitkarn.
-    > - Accepted by The 20th IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2020).
+    > - Accepted by the 20th IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2020).

 ## Awards
 *  ### Dean's List Scholar